Matrix20085/mccTracker/README.md

 - [x] Finish building json with level data
 - [x] Parse level data into player dict
 - [x] Decide how to split levels on front end
-- [ ] Build collasable tables for each level
+- [X] Build collasable tables for each level
+- [ ] Allow users to paste full URL
+- [ ] Add Steam API signin
+- [ ] Add compleated/total for levels
+- [ ] Into blurb for home page
+- [ ] Some type of contact info

+## Graphical Overhaul
 - [ ] Build display buttons for each game
+- [ ] Add background
+- [ ] Slice of each level as picture in accordion
+- [ ] Progress bar for each level (colorize grey version of photo)

 ## Thoughts:
 Add links to walkthrough videos in level data json